Overflow of the Orihuela River. Photo: Manuel Lorenzo (EFE)

 The rains and the wind that are affecting the entire southeast of the Iberian Peninsula and the Balearic Islands is causing numerous damages.
 Among those damages we find river overflows, destruction of materials and flooding in homes, closing of schools and roads and worst of all, two deaths.

-This storm will begin to subside and withdraw as of tomorrow in the peninsula but it remains in the Balearic Islands and some parts of Catalonia.
+This storm will begin to subside and retreat tomorrow on the Iberian Peninsula, but it remains in the Balearic Islands and some parts of Catalonia.
+For more detailed information on the impact of other storms in Spain, you can consult the Elpida storm.

 Flooded houses.
 Photo: Monica Torres

 The deaths have occurred in Murcia and Alicante.
-In the case of Muria, the body of a 40-year-old man was carried by the current to a house in Los Alcázares.
-It happened last Saturday when an elderly man was pushed by the force of the waters to the Finestrat cove.
+In the case of Murcia, the body of a 40-year-old man was swept away by the current to a home in Los Alcázares.
+This happened last Saturday when an elderly man was pushed by the force of the waters into Finestrat Cove.
+You can read more about flooding in similar situations at Torrevieja.

-As for the overflows, we find that of the Segura river as it passes through Orihuela in Alicante and the Júcar Hydrographic Confederation has decided to initiate discharges in the Bellús and Beniarrés reservoirs to alleviate the increased flow.
+As for overflows, we find that of the Segura River as it passes through Orihuela in Alicante and the Júcar Hydrographic Confederation has decided to begin releases of dams in the Bellús and Beniarrés reservoirs to alleviate the rise in flow, as has been done in the Bruno storm.

 Damage caused in Murcia